SIFCord/Rules/rules.md

 **8. Do not impersonate other users**.

+**9. Do not ask for other players to fund you for gacha rolls/event tiering/etc**.
+If you do not have the money to be able to recreationally spend on a mobile game, do not ask others for it.
+At the end of the day, gacha is gambling, and throwing money at the fact you didn't get what you wanted is what KLab wants you to do.
+**Do note that if you do decide to give money to another user here, that counts as an outside dispute and we unfortunately cannot help you.**

 Breaking these rules may lead to a mute, kick, or ban depending on the severity of the action.
 Please keep in mind however, that everything is determined on a case-by-case basis, so severity of punishment may vary.

 If you notice someone acting up and/or being inappropriate, please message a mod.
 It’s what we’re here for, and you’re not bothering us by doing it.